For more information or questions, please contact Mr. Joseph Dwyer at firstname.lastname@example.org

 PLEASE NOTE: The Seton Hall course title and code is in PARENTHESES, which is needed for REGISTRATION.

--AP Biology (BIOL 1105-PNT Human Structure and Function I)* 3 Credits Mr. Simko
+-AP Biology (BIOL 1105-PNT Human Structure And Function I)* 4 Credits Mr. Simko

--Honors Human Physiology (BIOL 1122-PNU Human Anatomy and Physiology I)* 3 Credits Dr. Smith
+-Honors Human Physiology (BIOL 1122-PNU Human Anatomy And Physiology I LECTURE)* 3 Credits Dr. Smith

 -AP Chemistry (CHEM 1123-PNU General Chemistry I)* 3 Credits Mr. Kasner